 - The developer had complete control over the deployment of the application;

-- The developer had the authority to shut down execution of the application in the event a claim was made, thereby mitigating any future damages attributed under the provision;
+- The developer may shut down execution of the application if a claim was made.
+This mitigates future damages attributed under the provision;

-- The developer had a substantial ongoing royalty stream to pay for the indemnification overhead; and
+- The software developer had a substantial ongoing royalty stream to pay for the indemnification overhead; and

 In most cases, indemnifying a custom software project by the developer would lead to absurd and unconscionable results.
 The developer would effectively be an unpaid IP insurer of the customer’s business activities.
-If a claim is made, the customer could continue to rack up liability that the developer would have to pay.
+If a claim is made, the customer racks up liability that the developer pays.
 Furthermore, the customer could deploy the solution in a manner or in combination with other technology that would cause an originally non-infringing solution to become infringing.
 Again, the developer would have no means to limit its liability.

 How to Advise the Customer Demanding Indemnity